mcruzdev/blog/docs/posts/outbox-pattern-in-quarkus.md

   - Quarkus
   - Microservices
   - Pattern
+  - Panache
+  - DevServices
+  - Scheduler
 ---

 If you need to save data into the database and then notify another service about the local changes, this post is for you!

-In this post, we will explore how to perform dual writes in a distributed systems scenario using Quarkus and Dev Services.
+In this post, we will explore how to perform dual writes in a distributed systems scenario using Quarkus.

 ## Scenario